Tim Johnson (linebacker): Regular season

+Playoffs

 Coaching career

 Johnson later returned to his alma mater Youngstown State where he was hired as Director of Player Personnel.
 At a February 27, 2021 game against the Northern Iowa Panthers, Johnson lowered his shoulder and hit a UNI player that was running out of bounds.
 Johnson was banned from the sidelines for the remainder of the season action.